bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 -----------------------------

+### MySQL
 Time to try mysql

+> TODO get outputs

 ```
 nmap -A -p 3306 $STAPLER_IP
 ```

-I get some useful info, but nothing I can leverage
-I try logging in as root
+I get some useful info, but nothing I can leverage immediately, I try logging in as root:
 ``` bash
 mysql -h $STAPLER_IP -u root -p
 #use toor to try